rcl-ssl/docs/apicore/certificate-get-all.md

 # Certificate Get
 **V6.0.10**

-The **Certificate Get All API** get all SSL/TLS certificates in a subscription.
+The **Certificate Get All API** gets all SSL/TLS certificates in a subscription.

 # Authorization